-- 4. Which road was the main street of North Farmington?
-There was a milk receiving station, two general stores, a school and a blacksmith shop along this road. - 5.
-Planned in the 1920s, this road was part of a super highway system in the Detroit metropolitan area.
-What is the name of the road? - 6.
-Sleepy Hollow was clustered
+5. Planned in the 1920s, this road was part of a super highway system in the Detrolt metropolitan area.
+What is the name of the road?

+.
 8. Who was Farmington school su-perintendent from 1939 to 1943 and 1946 to 1956?
 He had a school named after him.

 9. He was a prosperous downtown businessman around the turn of the century.
-The 1915 building bearing his name still stands today on Grand River.
+The 1915 building bearing bis name still stands today on Grand River.
 Who was he?

-- 10. Who was Palmer Sherman?
+10. Who was Palmer Sherman?

-- 11. Who was Ezekiel Webb?
+11. Who was Ezekiel Webb?

-- 12. Who was Sergius P. Lyon?
+12. Who was Sergius P. Lvon?
+12 Who was Orrin Weston?

-- 14 Who was Leo Gildemeister?

 around the first grist mill in Farm-ington Township on this road.
-The road was named for a pioneer fami-ly.
+The road was named for a ploneer fami-ly.
 What is the name of the road?

-- 7. What is the name of the De-troit-Howell Plank Road? - 8.
-What is the name of the area's first natural beauty road? - What was the previous name of Farmington Road within the village of Farmington?.
+8. What is the name of the area's first natural beauty road?

+What was the previous name of Farmington Road within the village of Farmington?.